In re: Optical Disk Drive Products Antitrust Litigation

 In a long-running, global, and multi-district litigation charging that optical disk drive (ODD) manufacturers conspired to fix prices, defendant companies Samsung, Toshiba, BenQ, and Samsung and Toshiba joint venture TSST received a rare summary judgment in their favor.
 While many other cartel matters involving various computer components have lost at summary judgment, in this case Judge Richard Seeborg, of the US District Court for the District of Northern California, found that plaintiff companies failed to show the alleged scheme targeted them specifically and that indirect purchasers failed to prove harm.

 An Analysis Group team, led by Managing Principal Crystal Pike and Vice President Mark Lewis, and including CEO Martha Samuelson, worked on behalf of the joint defense group, which originally comprised several defendants in addition to the four that sought summary judgment.
-Managers Yao Lu, Federico Mantovanelli, David Toniatti, and Kristof Zetenyi were also core members of the team.
+Vice President David Toniatti and Managers Yao Lu, Federico Mantovanelli, and Kristof Zetenyi were also core members of the team.

 The Analysis Group team supported academic affiliate Professor Edward Snyder, Dean of the Yale School of Management, on damages issues.
 Professor Snyder authored merits reports in seven outstanding cases, in which he estimated overcharges, estimated average pass-on rates, calculated purchase volumes relevant for damages, and combined these estimates to calculate estimated damages.
 He also directly rebutted the expert reports of seven plaintiffs' experts.